Tag Archive for: seasons

 Take Home Message

-As seasons and pasture availability change so must your horse’s feed regime.
+As seasons and pasture availability change, you also need to change what you feed your horse.
 In order to control your horse’s body condition and behaviour the amount of energy (calories) in the diet needs to be kept in check.
 To do this, the amount of supplementary feed you give will increase during times of poor quality pasture and in the reverse the amount you feed will need to be decreased when there is high quality pasture available.

 However, in adjusting feed amounts up and down to match pasture conditions, be aware of the diet’s mineral balance because controlling energy intake by reducing the amount of complete feed you are giving may be inadvertently causing mineral deficiencies that will affect your horse’s health.
 Feeding a complete feed, together with specific amounts of a mineral supplement or balancer pellet will allow you to control energy intake whilst always meeting mineral requirements.
 FeedXL.com can help you to work out which products are best to use for your horse and will show you when you are or are not meeting mineral requirements as you adjust amounts of feed in the diet.